triggermesh/docs/docs/guides/kuma.md

-# Using Kuma Service Mesh with Knative
+# Using Kuma Service Mesh with TriggerMesh

 [Kuma](https://kuma.io) can be configured as a Service Mesh for TriggerMesh/Knative, providing security, observability and routing among other features.